TheSmallTeaBoi/the-libre-sample-pack/README.md

 ### **By who?**

-By Linux musicians, for Linux musicians.
+By Linux musicians / FOSS enthusiasts, for everyone.

 ---

 ### **How to download**

-Open your nice, warm, and comfy teminal and type (Or copy paste).
+1. Open your nice, warm, and comfy teminal and type (Or copy paste).

 `git clone https://github.com/TheSmallTeaBoi/the-libre-sample-pack`

 That should create a folder on your home directory called *the-libre-sample-pack* with all the goodies.

-OR click the green </> button and download zip and extract to your sample directory!
+2. OR click the green </> button and download zip and extract to your sample directory!

 ---

 ## **To contribute**